mintpepper95/KnowledgeIsPower/Javascript/Equality in JS.md

 d > "123"; // true, as we first convert d to the string '[object Object]'

 // If the result of `valueOf()` is not a primitive (like a string or number), it will fall back to the `toString()` method.

+// A few words about null
+// ">"  performs type coercion which coerces null into a number null >= 0; // true

+// No type coercion here
+null == 0; // false

+null == null && null == undefined; // true

+// false, '0', [], "" all coerces to 0 when coercing into number

+"6xas" < Infinity
+// "6xas" converts to NaN, any comparison with Nan is always false, except below

+NaN !== NaN; // true

 ```

 With strict equality, it first checks whether the type differ.
 If differ return false.
 If the type match, then it checks if the values are the same or not.